yvileapsis/yUI-NVSE/README.md

     257   - Turbo.

 multiplier:

-     -1   - Removes all Local Time Multipliers.
+     0    - Default - Removes all Local Time Multipliers.

-     0    - Default - Does nothing.
 (No crash)

      1    - Removes Local Time Multiplier of the current mod.